tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Does this plugin support multisite? =

-Yes.
-It works on multisite.
-And you can synchronize the settings with all the sites on the network if you enable "**Network wide settings**" in "**Plugin settings**" section.
+It works on multisite, but there's no network setting at this moment.

 = Does this plugin works well with caching? =